Configuring Kerberos with OpenLDAP back-end¶

 Choose a DN for the global Kerberos container entry (but do not create the entry at this time).
 This DN will be specified with the ldap_kerberos_container_dn directive in kdc.conf.
 Realm container entries will be created underneath this DN.
 Principal entries may exist either underneath the realm container (the default) or in separate trees referenced from the realm container.

 Configure the LDAP server ACLs to enable the KDC and kadmin server DNs to read and write the Kerberos data.
+If disable_last_success and disable_lockout are both set to true in the [dbmodules] subsection for the realm, then the KDC DN only requires read access to the Kerberos data.

-Sample access control information:access to dn.base="" by * read access to dn.base="cn=Subschema" by * read access to attrs=userPassword,userPKCS12 by self write by * auth access to attrs=shadowLastChange by self write by * read # Providing access to realm container access to dn.subtree= "cn=EXAMPLE.COM,cn=krbcontainer,dc=example,dc=com" by dn.exact="cn=kdc-service,dc=example,dc=com" read by dn.exact="cn=adm-service,dc=example,dc=com" write by * none # Providing access to principals, if not underneath realm container access to dn.subtree= "ou=users,dc=example,dc=com" by dn.exact="cn=kdc-service,dc=example,dc=com" read by dn.exact="cn=adm-service,dc=example,dc=com" write by * none access to * by * read
+Sample access control information:access to dn.base="" by * read access to dn.base="cn=Subschema" by * read access to attrs=userPassword,userPKCS12 by self write by * auth access to attrs=shadowLastChange by self write by * read # Providing access to realm container access to dn.subtree= "cn=EXAMPLE.COM,cn=krbcontainer,dc=example,dc=com" by dn.exact="cn=kdc-service,dc=example,dc=com" write by dn.exact="cn=adm-service,dc=example,dc=com" write by * none # Providing access to principals, if not underneath realm container access to dn.subtree= "ou=users,dc=example,dc=com" by dn.exact="cn=kdc-service,dc=example,dc=com" write by dn.exact="cn=adm-service,dc=example,dc=com" write by * none access to * by * read

 If the locations of the container and principals or the DNs of the service objects for a realm are changed then this information should be updated.